Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: The class of Distributed Runtime Verifiable ( ) Implementations

-\paragraph{$\m{A}^*$ preserves \m{A}'s properties.} We first show that $\m{A}^*$ preserves progress and correctness properties of $\m{A}$.
-For the discussion in the rest of the section, we disregard the views in the responses of~$\m{A}^*$ (i.e. the sets $\lambda_i$), unless stated otherwise.
-Recall that the execution itself of an algorithm denotes the history obtained from~it.
+We first show that $\m{A}^*$ preserves progress and correctness properties of $\m{A}$.
+In the rest of the section, we disregard the views in the responses of~$\m{A}^*$ (i.e. the sets $\lambda_i$), unless stated otherwise.
+Recall that the execution itself of an implementation also denotes the history obtained from~it.

-\begin{lemma}[Correctness of $\m{A}^*$] Consider any implementation \m{A} and any object $\m{O}$ in the class \GenLin.
+\begin{lemma}[Correctness of $\m{A}^*$] Consider any implementation \m{A} and any object $\m{O}$ in the class~\GenLin.
 Then, $\m{A}$ is correct with respect to $\m{O}$ if and only if $\m{A}^*$ is correct with respect to $\m{O}$ (disregarding the views in the responses of $\m{A}^*$).
-Furthermore, $\m{A}^*$ possesses the same progress condition as $\m{A}$, and its step complexity is the step complexity of $\m{A}$ plus $O(n)$. \end{lemma}
+Furthermore, $\m{A}^*$ is lock-free (resp. wait-free) if and only if $\m{A}$ is lock-free (resp. wait-free), and the step complexity of $\m{A}^*$ is the step complexity of $\m{A}$ plus~$O(n)$. \end{lemma}